Azure/azure-powershell/src/Monitor/Monitor/help/Set-AzDiagnosticSetting.md

 ```

 ### -WorkspaceId
-The Id of the workspace
+The Resource Id of the workspace

 ```yaml
 Type: System.String